Green Line Alert!

 Mobile tickets have the same expiration dates as paper tickets.
 All 10 ride tickets will expire after 90 days.
 Single ride and round trip tickets will also expire after 90 days.
 Monthly passes are only valid for the month purchased.

-No, but you can use Parkmobile to pay for parking at most Commuter Rail lots.
-For more information, please visit http://us.parkmobile.com/landing/mbta/.
+No, but you can use one of several options to pay for parking by phone at most Commuter Rail lots.
+For more information, please visit http://www.mbta.com/riding_the_t/parking/.

 Mobile tickets do not need cell phone service to be displayed, however they do need service to be purchased.
 Therefore you must purchase and activate your ticket before boarding the Commuter Rail train.
 If you lose cell phone service after boarding the train, you will still be able to display purchased tickets.
 You will not be able to make any purchases or changes until your cell phone service is restored.